AlbertLin0327/Black-Scholes-Option/README.md

 The formula for Black Scholes pricing and and greak letters is shown below.
 If you wish to dig into more, there are abundant of resource on the internet and I am planing on writing a medium on it.

-- Call Price
+- Call Price: The theoretic price for call option
     <img src= "/images/CallPrice.png" height="25">

-- Put Price
+- Put Price: The theoretic price for put option
     <img src="/images/PutPrice.png" height="25">

-- Delta
+- Delta: Measure the rate change of option price w.r.t underlying stock price
     <img src="/images/delta.png" height="25">

-- Gamma
+- Gamma: Measure the rate change of Delta w.r.t underlying stock price
     <img src="/images/gamma.png" height="25">

-- Vega
+- Vega: Measure the sensitive of price to volatility
     <img src="/images/vega.png" height="25">

-- Rho
+- Rho: Measure the sensitive of price to interest rate
     <img src="/images/rho.png" height="25">

-- Theta
+- Theta: Time decay, namely, measure the sensitive of price to maturity time
     <img src="/images/theta.png" height="25">

 ## Basic Information